gobackmap/concurrency/oreilly2017/ch01_intro/README.md

 Livelocks are programs that are actively performing concurrent operations, but these operations do nothing to move the state of the program forward.

+Livelocks are more difficult to spot than deadlocks simply because it can appear as if the program is doing work.
+If a livelocked program were running on your machine and you took a look at the CPU utilization to determine if it was doing anything, you might think it was.
+Depending on the livelock, it might even be emitting other signals that would make you think it was doing work.
+And yet all the while, your program would be playing an eternal game of hallway-shuffle.

 #### **1.2.4.3 Starvations**